enlightn/enlightn-docs/reliability/global-variable-analyzer.md

 2. **Your application uses [superglobal variables](https://www.php.net/manual/en/language.variables.superglobals).**

 Superglobals should not be used when using a framework such as Laravel as it may create issues within your application.
 For instance, if you use the `$_COOKIES` variable directly, then all your cookie configuration will not be applied to the cookies (e.g. the path, domain and secure attributes).
-Also, ccokies will not be encrypted.
+Also, cookies will not be encrypted.

 3. **Your application uses PHP native functions such as `setcookie` or `getenv`.**